Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 ### Table Overview

 Service_inventory table stores data about what items are stored in the inventory for the services that your Grooming salon provides.
 It consists of item_id, item_name, unit and unit_price.
+This table helps monitor product usage and inventory quantity.'

 ### APPOINTMENT_NOTIFICATION TABLE